monarch-initiative/gpsea/docs/user-guide/stats.rst

 ... )
 >>> point_mutation = VariantPredicates.change_length('==', 0) \
 ...     & VariantPredicates.ref_length('==', 1) \
-...     & VariantPredicates.any(VariantPredicates.variant_effect(effect, rere_mane_tx_id) for effect in point_mutation_effects)
+...     & VariantPredicates.any(VariantPredicates.variant_effect(effect, tx_id) for effect in point_mutation_effects)
 >>> point_mutation.get_question()
 '((change length == 0 AND ref allele length == 1) AND MISSENSE_VARIANT on NM_001042681.2)'

-For the loss of function predicate, these variant effects are considered loss of function:
+For the loss of function predicate, the following variant effects are considered loss of function:

 >>> lof_effects = (
 ...
 VariantEffect.TRANSCRIPT_ABLATION,